mathina-eu/mathina/src/educators/static/stories/logi-1/content.md

 + Add: To combine, put together two or more quantities.
 + Addend: Any number being added.
-+ Number: A number indicates how many or how much.
-The number of objects can be named by a word or a numeral.
 + Pattern: A repeating or growing sequence or design.
 An ordered set of objects, numbers, or shapes arranged according to a rule.
 + Sequence: A set of objects/numbers arranged in special order or pattern.
 + Sum: The answer to an addition problem.